aherbert/gdsc-test/docs/why.rst

 default methods for ``negate`` and the logical combination using ``or`` and ``and`` but also add ``xor``.
 However in contrast to the Java version these default interface methods return concrete classes and not lambda expressions.
-This is to support a feature required for testing where classes implementing the interface also implement ``Supplier<String>`` to provide a description.
+This is to support a feature useful for testing where classes implementing the interface also implement ``Supplier<String>`` to provide a description.
 Thus logical combination predicates can provide a logical combination of the description of their composed predicates.

 Note that the library duplicates ``DoublePredicate``, ``IntPredicate`` and ``LongPredicate``.
 The GDSC Test versions do not extend their respective Java versions.
-This avoids a confusing API where predicates do not function identically due to argument types to default methods either accepting ``java.util.function`` predicates or GDSC Test predicates.
+This avoids a confusing API where predicates do not function identically due to argument types to default methods (``or`` and ``and``) either accepting ``java.util.function`` predicates or GDSC Test predicates.

 Since these are functional interfaces it is easy to convert between the two using a method reference to the ``test`` method::